MrJeremyHobbs/RoboReturns/README.md

 ![Alt text](https://github.com/MrJeremyHobbs/RoboReturns/blob/master/logo_large.png?raw=true "Title")
 # RoboReturns
-RoboReturns is for returning books in Alma in bulk.
+RoboReturns is for returning books in bulk for libraries using Ex Libris' Alma LMS.

 It takes a file of barcodes and checks in each item one by one.

 ## Technical Requirements
 RoboReturns in a windows program that can be run on either 32 or 64-bit systems.